 The SFDR regulation applies to the financial market participants (FMPs) and are defined as the “big players”, such as investment firms, pension funds, asset managers, insurance companies, banks, venture capital funds, credit institutions offering portfolio management, or financial advisors.
 FMPs with less than 500 employees are not obligated to comply with the SFDR.
 However, as the comply-or-explain principle applies, they are obligated to explain why.

-While the regulation directly affects FMPs in the EU, they also have significant (in)direct impact entities outside of the EU – especially for businesses with global supply chains stretching all across the world.
-Since the regulation will have such an extensive impact on sustainability, many consider it to be a point-of-no-return for the financial market.
-It is only getting greener from here.
+Although SFDR is an EU regulation, funds outside of Europe that are marketed in Europe also fall under the disclosure requirements.
+Since the regulation will have such an extensive impact on sustainability worldwide, many consider it to be a point-of-no-return for the financial market: it is only getting greener from here.

 In November 2021, the European Commission confirmed that they are postponing the application date for the SFDR’s regulatory technical standards (SFDR RTS) from 1 January 2022 to 1 January 2023.
 In the confirmation letter written by John Berrigan, European Commission Deputy Director-General for Financial Stability, he deferred the application due to the “length and technical detail” of the standards, requiring “additional time in the adoption process.”
 In other words, the decision to push back to 2023 was made to ensure a smoother implementation process for all in-scope FMPs.
 Despite this delay, the collection and monitoring of PAI will still be required from 1 January 2022 – when the first reference period for the SFDR begins.